TokenHunterZoro/app/README.md

 ## Tagline

-_"Find the hottest memecoins before they pump – with ZoroX."_
+_"An Autonomous AI Agent that browses TikTok to help you find the hottest memecoins before they pump."_

 ## Important Links